Fall 2016 Graduate Courses

-Evolution of Planetary Surfaces (3)
+Remote Sensing of Planetary Surfaces (3)

-Planetary Geology Field Studies
+Planetary Geology Field Studies (1)

 The acquisition of first-hand experience with geologic processes and features, focusing on how those features/processes relate to the surfaces of other planets and how accurately those features/processes can be deduced from remote sensing data.
 This is a three- to five-day field trip to an area of geologic interest where each student gives a short presentation to the group.
 This trip typically involves camping and occasional moderate hiking; students need to supply their own camping materials.
 Students may enroll in the course up to 10 times for credit but only three enrollments will count toward the major.
 Trip is led by a Planetary Sciences faculty member once per semester.